Programme and module approval

 Taught programme withdrawal

-To withdraw or temporarily suspend a programme, a school must seek permission from the Taught Student Education Board via the Programme Approval Group.
+To withdraw or temporarily suspend a programme, a school must seek approval from the Portfolio Steering Group, via the relevant Programme Approval Group (PAG).
+Additional requirements for withdrawal apply if the programme is taught in collaboration.

 Collaborative programme approval

-Collaborative programmes have extra approval and review requirements, which will depend on the type of arrangement and whether they are taught or research.
+Collaborative programmes have extra approval and review requirements, which will vary according to the type of arrangement being proposed and whether it is taught or research.

 Joint honours programme approval